Rodney Caston

-Rodney Caston (born May 13, 1977) is an American writer.
+Rodney Caston (born May 13, 1977) is an American writer and politician.
 He is credited as the co-creator of the popular comic book series MegaTokyo.

-Fandom
+Writing

 Caston is credited as a co-creator and writer of the first volume of the popular comic book series Megatokyo, and as a co-creator of the second volume.
 He has since parted ways with partner Fred Gallagher and relinquished his interest in Megatokyo.
 In July 2004, Megatokyo was the tenth best-selling manga property in the U.S.